 ISO42010 acknowledges that the architecture of a system needs to be described from multiple viewpoints, and that these viewpoints are not independent of each other.
 Each architecture viewpoint addresses the concerns of stakeholders having an interest in the system.The standard inherits many concepts from system thinking and complexity management, specifically by leveraging modelling artefacts as first class citizens of the architecture description.
 This approach in addressing the inherent complexity of today’s socio-technical systems is opposed to reductionism (functional decomposition), and natively integrates the principle of separation of concerns, specifically through the abstraction mechanism.
 Modelling a system by multiple views is therefore a strong enabler for designing system architecture: the concerns of the many stakeholders are addressed, including the technical concerns in the form of the quality attributes.
 This approach was already in use before the publication of the standard, and we can consider it as a generalization of well-known approaches in software analysis and design, such as the 4+1 views [Kruchten], but also approaches dedicated to specific domains, such as the conceptual, logical and technical views on data models.
 The standard does not prescribe what concerns to address, what viewpoint is the uttermost important.
 It is supposed to support all paradigms, and leaves the identification of the viewpoints and interdependence rules to the specific architecture framework (and architecture description language, ADL).
 As such it can be considered a general framework for architecture description.

-When analysing the architecture of a system, the ArchiMate project concluded that a system should primarily be described according to 3 dimensions (the aspects of the system): the active structure, the behaviour and the passive structures.
+When analysing the architecture of a system, the ArchiMate project [REF] concluded that a system should primarily be described according to 3 dimensions (the aspects of the system): the active structure, the behaviour and the passive structures.
 The active structure is made of the structural elements of the system capable of performing activity, i.e. the subjects of activity.
 The behaviour is performed by the active structure (process, function, service).
 The passive structure is made of the objects on which behaviour is performed, the objects of activity.

 The definition of each aspect includes the interdependency amongst the aspects: active structural elements are assigned to behavioural elements, behavioural elements act on passive structural elements.